 If you struggle with planning or being organized, you are not alone.
 That is why I wrote the 28 Day Blogging Challenge for Visual Artists.

 This book makes blogging easy.
-You do not have to plan or thing about what you should do next.
+You do not have to plan or think about what you should do next.
 Just follow the plan and watch your blog and art business grow.

 Did you enjoy this article?
 Don’t forget to sign up for my free weekly newsletter.